TheJuki/KFormMaster/docs/element/base.md

 ## Options and Options Selected
 The list of options is used in the Form Picker Dropdown Element and Form Picker MultiCheckBox Element.
-The list of options selected is in the Form Picker MultiCheckBox Element.
+The list of options selected is used in the Form Picker MultiCheckBox Element.
 ```kotlin
 private val fruits = listOf(ListItem(id = 1, name = "Banana"),
     ListItem(id = 2, name = "Orange"),